knilesh2212/BMI_Calculator/Readme.md

    flutter run
    ```

-## Firebase Hosting Deployment

-This Flutter app is hosted on Firebase Hosting, and you can access the live version through the link below:

-[Live App URL](https://your-app-url.web.app) *(Replace with your own live app URL)*

 ## Device Preview

 Device Preview is enabled to allow testing on various devices directly in the browser.
 You can simulate different screen sizes and orientations by opening the app on your browser.